Dialog Semiconductor (DLGNF) Received its Third Buy in a Row

-After DZ BANK AG and Deutsche Bank gave Dialog Semiconductor (Other OTC: DLGNF) a Buy rating last month, the company received another Buy, this time from Barclays.
-Analyst Andrew Gardiner maintained a Buy rating on Dialog Semiconductor today and set a price target of EUR48.00.
+After DZ BANK AG and Deutsche Bank gave Dialog Semiconductor (Other OTC: DLGNF) a Buy rating last month, the company received another Buy, this time from Kepler Capital .
+Analyst Sebastien Sztabowicz upgraded Dialog Semiconductor to Buy yesterday and set a price target of EUR38.00.
 The company’s shares closed last Tuesday at $30.66.

+According to TipRanks.com, Sztabowicz ‘s ranking currently consits of no stars on a 0-5 ranking scale, with an average return of -7.0% and a 36.5% success rate.
+Sztabowicz covers the Consumer Goods sector, focusing on stocks such as Telefonaktiebolaget LM Ericsson, ASM International, and Infineon.

-Dialog Semiconductor has an analyst consensus of Strong Buy, with a price target consensus of $44.76, a 49.9% upside from current levels.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Dialog Semiconductor with a $43.54 average price target, which is a 42.0% upside from current levels.
 In a report issued on April 1, UBS also upgraded the stock to Buy with a EUR31.00 price target.

 See today’s analyst top recommended stocks >>